Fairview Pointe-Claire: History

-Fairview Pointe-Claire was inaugurated on August 12, 1965 with anchors Simpsons, Steinberg's, Eaton's and Pascal's.
-It had exactly 70 tenants.
+Fairview Pointe-Claire was inaugurated on August 12, 1965, with anchors Simpsons, Steinberg's, Eaton's and Pascal's.
+It had 70 tenants.
 Notable mid-sized tenants included Holt Renfrew, Ogilvy's and Woolworth's.
 Fairview Pointe-Claire was a single level mall at the time; only tenants Simpsons, Eaton's, W.H.
 Smith Books, and Pascal's had two floors.
 Although they initially had only two floors, Simpsons and Eaton's were both built with the capacity to each house a third level in the future.
 Simpson's was located on the east end of the mall and had on the parking its own auto centre with an Esso.
 Eaton's was in the west end and back then used the English name (with the letter "s") for the store signage of this location.

 At the time of its opening, Fairview Pointe-Claire was the first enclosed shopping mall in the West Island, the first shopping centre in Quebec with either a Simpsons or Eaton's store, as well as the second largest mall in all of Canada.
 Simpsons purchased a replica of Michelangelo's Statue of David and installed it in the mall's hallway, a move that was met with criticism.

 In 1985, Fairview Pointe-Claire was extensively converted to a two-level shopping mall whose renovation was completed on August 14, almost to the day of its 20th anniversary.
 The mall went from 88 to 201 stores and its first floor was completely renovated.
 Among the additions was the introduction of the food court.

 Simpsons was taken over by The Bay on January 29, 1989, with no layoffs in the store.

 Pascal's declared bankruptcy in 1991.

 A Sears store of 164,000 sqft opened on August 12, 1992.
 It was a new construction built on the south side of the shopping centre.

-Eaton's closed on October 17, 1999 after 34 years in the mall.
+Eaton's closed on October 17, 1999, after 34 years in the mall.
 Sears relocated in 2001 to Eaton's former location.
 Sears's original location is now home to HomeSense, Decathlon, Sports Experts/Atmosphere, Imaginaire and Columbus Cafe & Co.
 Winners, Renaud-Bray, Old Navy and Starbucks Coffee, who were at one time in the space where Sears was, have since relocated to other parts of the shopping centre.

 On July 26, 2001, Déco Découverte opened one of its first two Quebec stores in Super C's former space.